pywr/pywr/docs/manual/costs.md

 We then set a cost using a control curve, when the license volume is above the control curve, the cost is `0` (the flow is not restricted) otherwise we set a high cost to prevent the model from abstracting too much water from the source.
+The cost choice depends on the network setup and model behaviour you want to achieve.

-The [pywr.parameters.ControlCurveParameter][] looks at the available volume in the `AnnualVirtualStorage` node named "My annual license", takes the relative storage (between 0 and 1) and compare the values against the control curve named "My license usage profile" (whose values must be between 0 and 1) .
+The [pywr.parameters.ControlCurveParameter][] looks at the available volume in the `AnnualVirtualStorage` node named "My annual license", takes the relative storage (between 0 and 1) and compares the values against the control curve named "My license usage profile" (whose values must be between 0 and 1) .

-The following section explains how to set the usage profile parameter.
+The following section explains how to set the usage profile parameter in the `"control_curve"`.

 ### License usage profile
 The license usage is defined using a pywr `Parameter`.
 You can implement your own parameter, for very particular